Chaim Mordechai Katz: World War II and relocation to the USA

 In 1940, Katz and Eliyahu Meir Bloch managed to travel out of Soviet occupied Lithuania and make their way to the United States, in the hope of re-establishing the Rabbinical College of Telshe and bringing over its faculty and student body.
 Both Katz and Bloch were unable to bring their wives and children, the fate of whom remained unknown to them until 1944.

 In October 1942 Katz and Bloch re-established the Telz Yeshiva in Cleveland, Ohio.
 Together, in 1943 they established a Jewish day school: The Hebrew Academy of Cleveland.

 Towards the end of the war Katz discovered that his wife and 10 children had been killed by Nazi forces in Telz in 1941.
 Bloch's family suffered a similar fate.

 In 1946 Katz married Esther Mindle Mandel.
 In 1947 Katz and Bloch established a Hebrew School for girls in Cleveland called Yavneh, under the framework of the Hebrew Academy of Cleveland.

 Telz Cleveland

-In 1954 Rabbi Eliyahu Meir Bloch died, and Katz became head of the yeshiva (Rosh Yeshiva).
+In 1954 Bloch died and Katz became head of the yeshiva (Rosh Yeshiva).

-In addition to running the yeshiva, Katz remained very communally active, both locally, nationally and internationally.

 Katz served as a member on the Moetzes Gedolei HaTorah of the Agudath Israel.
-Together with Rabbi Aharon Kotler, he undertook to ensure the financial needs of the Chinuch Atzmai (religious education network in Israel) were met, encouraging the students of the yeshiva to raise funds for Chinuch Atzmai in their vacation period.
 In 1957 the yeshiva moved from downtown Cleveland to its present-day location in Wickliffe, Ohio, on the outskirts of Cleveland.

-In winter of 1958 he was hospitalized for a serious heart attack.
-Despite his health, he continued to actively run the yeshiva and remained active in the wider community.

-In 1960 he established Telshe Chicago - a branch of the yeshiva in Chicago, Illinois.
+In 1960 he established Telshe Chicago, a branch of the yeshiva in Chicago, Illinois.

 On Tuesday morning, January 1, 1963, a fire broke out in one of the three dormitories at the yeshiva.
 Two students died in the fire and local authorities closed the remaining two dormitories as a safety measure.
-Katz guided the yeshiva through the difficult period, again, rebuilding.
-That year he participated at the Knessiah Gedolah of the Agudath Israel in Jerusalem, where he spoke on numerous occasions.

-On November 17, 1964 Katz suffered a massive heart attack and died.
-He was interred on Har HaMenuchot.
+On November 17, 1964 Katz died of a heart attack.
+He was buried on Har HaMenuchot.

-His son Rabbi Yaakov Zev (Velvel) Katz founded and leads the Cedar-Green Community Kollel in Beachwood Ohio, officially named Kollel Yad Chaim Mordechai, after his father.
+His son Rabbi Yaakov Zev Katz founded and leads the Cedar-Green Community Kollel in Beachwood Ohio, officially named Kollel Yad Chaim Mordechai after his father.